Ségur tops and dresses from Cozy Little World: a summer best-of!

 - for the dress version: making gathers.

-I find Ségur an excellent basic to start garment sewing and learn many techniques!
+I find that Ségur is an excellent basic to start garment sewing and learn many techniques!

 Sewing experience

-I had already made 4 versions of the top with (simple) buttoning in front or back.
+I had already made 4 versions of the top with (simple) button closures at the front or back.
 I sewed these versions in about 1h30 each, without rushing.
-For the dress, making the loops took me a bit longer because I wanted to make them in the same fabric.
-I created a strip about 1cm wide that I folded in four (like bias tape) before sewing it.
-It was a meticulous job, just like attaching and sewing each of these little loops.
+For the dress, making the loops took me a bit longer because I wanted to make them from the same fabric.
+So I created a strip about 1cm wide that I folded in 4 (like bias tape) before sewing it.
+It was a meticulous job, just like placing and sewing each of these little loops.
 I must say the work was worth it because I find them so cute!

 For the rest, I followed the instructions without difficulty.